 - Body of knowledge: Building a following is a great way to spread your material using loyal readers.
 But, building a following is not possible without creating great, focused, niche content on a regular basis.

 - Opinion: Not everything can be measured and proved.
 This leaves room for opinion.
 Opinion articles can be powerful traffic drivers because they stir debate via social networks and comments.

 - Research: Expensive and time consuming research articles can pay off if they are unique and valuable.
 They also help to cement your position as a thought and knowledge leader in your industry.

 In all cases, your content should be shared (where and when it is appropriate) on social media and other websites.

-That's my advice on content marketing and how to make content profitable for your blog or small business.
-What content marketing tips and strategies do you use?
+That's my advice on content marketing and how to make it profitable for your blog or small business.
+What tips and strategies do you use?
 Share your tips and advice in the comments.